 We're moving on to the yellow produce part of our taste the rainbow journey.
 When I think of yellow fruits and vegetables, I immediately taste lemons.
 But beyond lemons, crookneck squash happens to be one of my favorite vegetables to cook with.
 Golden delicious apples are often overlooked for fancier varieties, even though they boast a unique and refreshing flavor.
 And yes, you guessed it, we're looking at more bell peppers!
 For some colorful recipes using all of these yellow ingredients, keep reading.

 They're filled with vitamin C and they add a mouthwatering tang to just about anything.
 Lemons are probably one of the most useful fruits out there.
+Start off your morning with hot water and lemon.
 Use them in everything from cocktails to salad dressings.
-We also love lemon-ginger cheesecake.
+We also love lemon bars.

 Yellow crookneck squash

 Yellow crookneck squash is a relative of zucchini and pumpkin.
 It's got a mild taste, but its crunchy texture lends itself well to all kinds of preparations.
 You can shave it raw into your salad or slice it up and sauté it for a quick vegetable pasta.
-Roasted squash makes an ideal addition to a vegetable tart.
-For a hearty crepe meal, use the squash in a ratatouille and goat cheese filling.
+Roasted squash makes an ideal addition to a casserole.
+For a vegetarian meal, use the squash in tacos.

 Golden Delicious apples

 Perhaps it's because the pale yellow color doesn't stand out as much as the other bright reds, pinks, and greens, but I often feel like Golden Delicious apples get passed over.
 They're much sweeter than most apples, which makes them ideal for homemade applesauce.
 But I prefer biting into a whole Golden Delicious apple for the perfect afternoon pick-me-up.